 Many players believe that they only need to report their gambling winnings if they are issued a W2-G or 1099, but this is not true.
 All gambling winnings, even if they are below the threshold to trigger these forms, must be reported.

-Keep Track of your Winnings
+Keep Track of Winnings

 Now that you know the first gambling tax tip, this one should go without saying.
 Make it easier on yourself and track your winnings as they occur.
 Nobody likes having to rush around to dig up information in the heart of tax season.